 While your fish have adapted to the cold temperatures of winter, one thing for you to consider as always is maintaining high water quality.
 The most important element of water quality in winter the exchange in the water of toxins for oxygen.
 During winter, your fish still need dissolved oxygen in the water to breathe.
 Winter ponds tend to have high toxin levels from decaying plants and fish waste.
 By simply maintaining an opening in the ice that forms on the surface of the pond, will allow toxins to be released and oxygen to be dissolved in the water.

 During winter, predators can find slow moving fish as sitting prey.
 To avoid this possibility, make sure your pond is deeper so that birds of prey can not reach the bottom of the pond where your fish have settled for the season.
-For predators, that will enter the water, maintain the opening in the ice in an area too deep for critters to enter.
-You can allow shield your fish by creating hiding places in the base of your pond for your fish to enter or by covering with pond netting.
+For predators that will enter the water, maintain the opening in the ice in an area too deep for critters to enter.
+You can also shield your fish by creating hiding places in the base of your pond for your fish to enter or by covering with pond netting.